MDS-Unofficial/MidnightStreamer/README.md

 <img width="1000" alt="Screenshot 2026-04-03 095152" src="https://github.com/user-attachments/assets/76ee7bf9-969f-47fb-ac2b-3b3b930fc007" />
 <br />
-Feel the breeze of managing an unlimited number of on-demand streams that feel like they’re already online—with a $10 vps.
+Feel the breeze of managing an unlimited number of on-demand streams so fast that feel like they’re already online—with a $10 vps.
 <br /><br />
 The fastest and most reliable passthrough streaming on the planet.
 Instant on-demand stream open even from cold sources (encoders, multicast, headends)